carolinelbp/cyclistic-bike-share/README.md

-# 🚲 Unlocking Member Growth: Cyclistic Bike Share User Analysis 🚲
+# 🚲 Behavioral Analysis of U.S. City Bike Share Users 🚲

 # Introduction
 ### 📈 Business Task

-Identify how casual riders and annual members use fictional bike share service Cyclistic differently.
+Identify how casual riders and annual members use a real-world, anonymized bike share service differently.
 Recommend marketing strategies to convert casual riders into riders with annual memberships.
 <br><br>

 ### 👩‍💼 Target Audience

 The key stakeholders are:
-- The Cyclistic Executive team
+- The Company's Executive team
 - The Director of Marketing
 - The Marketing Analytics team
 <br><br>

 ### 🚀 Why It Matters

-Memberships are crucial for Cyclistic’s long-term revenue and user loyalty.
+Memberships are crucial for this bike share service’s long-term revenue and user loyalty.
 By understanding the behaviors and habits of casual riders, we can tailor strategies to encourage more conversions.

 ---

 # Data Overview
 ### 🪄 Dataset

-12 months of 'Cyclistic' trip data (anonymised data from a Chicago ride share service for 2024).
+12 months of real-world trip data (anonymised from a major U.S. city ride share service for 2024).
 <br><br>

 ### 📊 Platforms Used